In this guide

-Search for a new broadband package and the figure you're most likely to focus on, aside from price, is the download speed.
+Search for a new broadband package and the figure you're most likely to focus on after price is the download speed.
 And while that is important, many people will also need to ensure they have a suitably fast upload speed to get the most out of the service.

 What’s the difference between uploading and downloading?

 Any time data is transferred from the internet, you are downloading.
 Uploading is when data goes the opposite way and is sent out to the internet.

 Posting photos on Facebook and Instagram, or backing up data to a cloud storage service such as Dropbox are common uses at home.
 For businesses, having a fast upload speed may be crucial for promptly transferring data to clients.

 When it comes to broadband services the differences in speed between download and upload are pronounced as most connections are asymmetrical.
 This means the link is optimised for faster speeds in one direction, and - specialist business services aside - this will always provide a higher download rate at the expense of upload speed.